What is Product Lifecycle? Definition, Stages, and Strategies

 Stages of The Product Lifecycle

-The product lifecycle consists of four key stages that every product typically goes through: introduction, growth, maturity, and decline.
-Understanding these stages is essential for businesses, especially in fast-paced markets like Singapore, where staying ahead of trends and consumer preferences is critical for success.
+The product lifecycle consists of four stages such as introduction, growth, maturity, and decline.
+Understanding these stages is crucial for businesses, particularly in fast-paced markets like Singapore.
+Monitoring the cycle time metric can help optimize each stage to stay ahead of trends and consumer preferences.

 1. Introduction